tgilbert14/AnalyteView/README.md

 ## Correlation Report

 The Correlation Report tab uses the '**main**' analyte chosen and calculates correlation compared to every other analyte independently.
-This is meant to help find patterns at each site where two analytes are correlated to each other. *Some site do not provide a value. may because of lack of data or bad data, still under investigation.
+This is meant to help find patterns at each site where two analytes are correlated to each other. *Some site do not provide a value.
+It may be because of lack of data or bad data, still under investigation.
 Will provide update in future.

 ![Example table for Sycamore Creek (D14 Tucson, AZ) for correlation of conductivity compared to other measured analytes](ExCor.jpg)